 - Images give your content personality – they’re an opportunity to strengthen your brand “voice” (images don’t talk, but you know what I mean)

 - Images help break up the text, making it easier to scan (people love long-form content, but they might not want to read every word!)

-If you ARE already including images in all your content, you could still probably do it more effectively.
+Well-optimized images are an underutilized, yet highly effective, benefit of content marketing, and even if you ARE already including images in all your content, you could still probably do it more effectively.
 Below are five quick tips for optimizing content marketing images so you get better engagement and better results.